evittaka/MLOps_catsvsdogs/reports/README.md

 >
 > Answer:

 All team members used the same cloud project, sharing the available credits.
 We spent **$14.66**, with the most expensive service being **Compute Engine**, which cost **$9.73** due to running GPU instances for training.
 Other significant costs came from **Artifact Registry ($3.50)** and **Vertex AI ($0.89)**, which were used for model storage and training.

 Working in the cloud had a learning curve.
 Initially, we faced challenges with user permissions and accessing different services, which slowed us down.
 Setting up roles and ensuring the correct permissions for each team member took some time.
 However, once we resolved these issues, things went smoothly, and deployment became more efficient.

 Overall, the cloud provided flexibility and scalability, allowing us to experiment with different configurations without hardware limitations.
 At the beginning we were a bit worried about overspending, but in the end we realised we could have probably used more demanding and thus expensive services, as the costs were quite low for the project.

-Additionally, for the continuous integration with GitHub actions, we used far more than the 2.000 compute minutes available (>4.000 minutes) for private repositories.
+Additionally, for the CI with GitHub actions, we used far more than the 2.000 compute minutes available (>4.000 minutes) for private repositories.
 As this is a public repository, there is no limit, which is also why we were not worried about this.
-However, this might need to be considered in the case of running extensive testing or workflows on private repositories.

 ### Question 28